Bitcoin Cash VS Bitcoin - a war of two crypto titans!

 As more people try to get their hands on some Bitcoin and the rate of creation decreases, the common belief is that the value will increase.
 That is why so many people are crazy about Bitcoin now!

 Today, Bitcoin is the most valuable cryptocurrency currently on the market.
-While other currencies are attempting to outrank Bitcoin and reduce its dominance over the digital-coin sector, few are getting close.
-However, Bitcoin Cash may be an exception to that due to the difference between Bitcoin and Bitcoin Cash!
+While other currencies are attempting to outrank Bitcoin and reduce its dominance over the digital-coin sector, Bitcoin Cash may be an exception to that due to the difference between Bitcoin and Bitcoin Cash!

-As Bitcoin Cash is a fork of Bitcoin, I'll explain what a fork is before I explain Bitcoin Cash!
+As Bitcoin Cash is a fork of Bitcoin, I'll explain what a fork is before jumping to Bitcoin Cash!

 There are quite a few Bitcoin forks, but none are as used or as well known as Bitcoin Cash.
 A fork is created when the original code of a blockchain is updated but only some of the nodes (computers) on the blockchain accept the update.

 The original blockchain (like Bitcoin) remains the same, and the updated nodes split off from the original blockchain and create a new blockchain (like Bitcoin Cash) and the coins on the blockchain become separate and unique from the ones on the original blockchain.

 Anyone holding the original coin at the time it was forked will automatically get the forked version of the coin they were holding.
 So, when Bitcoin forked to Bitcoin Cash, someone who had 10 BTC would automatically have received a certain number of BCH matching the value of their 10 BTC.